Canine Influenza – The Truth behind the Scare

 - The vaccine for the canine flu works very much like the human flu vaccine.

 - The flu vaccine is not a core required vaccine.
 It is considered a “lifestyle” vaccine.
-That means that it is highly recommended for dogs that are at an increased risk due to their habits.
-These risk factors include going to a groomer, boarding facilities, doggie daycare, dog parks, dog classes, or come in contact with other dogs other than in the same household.
+That means that is highly recommended for dogs that are at an increased risk due to their habits.
+These risk factors would include going to a groomer, boarding facilities, doggie daycare, dog parks, dog shows, dog classes, or come in contact with other dogs besides in the same household.

 Equipping yourself with the right facts and knowledge will help ease the fear of the canine flu.
-If you have questions or concerns please call your veterinarian.
+If at any time you have questions or concerns please call your veterinarian.